beryx/awt-color-factory/README.md

 Why should you use this library?
 Can't you just call the JavaFX methods and convert the returned javafx.scene.paint.Color into a java.awt.Color?
 Of course you can.
 But you may find this little library useful if you don't want your code to depend on JavaFX.
-And remember, starting with JDK 11, JavaFX will be no longer part of the JDK.
+And remember, starting with JDK 11, JavaFX is no longer part of the JDK.